digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 Keep Alive
 ----------
-In order to prevent load-balancers or firewalls from terminating long running RPC calls in the event of some silence on the connection, all GRPC connections enable keep-alive by default.
+In order to prevent load-balancers or firewalls from terminating long-running RPC calls in the event of some silence on the connection, all GRPC connections enable keep-alive by default.
 An example configuration for an adjusted setting is given below:

 .. literalinclude:: /canton/includes/mirrored/enterprise/integration-testing/src/main/resources/include/participant2.conf